 In 1983, the Nevada Supreme Court held that NRS 175.011 does not establish a statutory right to a trial by jury upon demand in every case because: (1) the statute does not expressly state the Legislature's intent to grant a substantive right to trial by jury, but rather it is only intended to establish procedural requirements; and (2) there is no constitutional right to a jury trial for "petty" offenses.
 (State v.
 Smith, 99 Nev.
 806, 808-810 (1983)).
 The United States Supreme Court later ruled that an offense with a maximum period of incarceration of 6 months or less is presumptively petty and to overcome that presumption a defendant must prove that any additional statutory penalties, together with the maximum period of incarceration, are so severe that they clearly reflect that the offense is serious and thus triggers a right to a jury trial pursuant to the Sixth Amendment to the United States Constitution and Section 3 of Article 1 of the Nevada Constitution.
 (Blanton v.
 City of N. Las Vegas, 489 U.S. 538, 543 (1989)) In 2019, the Nevada Supreme Court held that a battery which constitutes domestic violence that is punishable as a misdemeanor pursuant to NRS 200.485 is a serious offense, if it imposes a limitation on the possession of a firearm, thereby triggering a constitutional right to a jury trial.
 The Court reasoned that Legislature elevated the seriousness of the offense when it amended NRS 202.360 in 2015, thereby limiting a person's constitutional right to bear arms by prohibiting the possession or control of any firearm by a person who has been convicted in this State or any other state of a misdemeanor crime of domestic violence as defined in 18 U.S.C. § 921(a)(33).
 (Andersen v.
 Eighth Jud.
 Dist.
 Ct., 135 Nev.
-321, 323-324 (2019))
+321. 323-324 (2019))

 Under existing law, a person convicted of a battery which constitutes domestic violence for the first offense within 7 years is guilty of a misdemeanor and shall be punished by: (1) imprisonment in a city or county jail or detention center for not less than 2 days, but not more than 6 months; (2) community service; and (3) a fine of not less than \$200 but not more than \$1,000.
 (NRS 200.485) Section 12 of this bill establishes a statutory right to a jury trial for a person charged with a battery which constitutes domestic violence that is punishable as a misdemeanor and may prohibit the person from owning, possessing or having under his or her control or custody any firearm.
+Section 12 also requires the provision of a jury trial regardless of whether the person has previously been prohibited from owning, possessing or having under his or her control or custody any firearm.